-Eggs have surely gotten a bad reputation in the past but people are now more embracing of eggs and their health benefits.
+Eggs have surely gotten a bad reputation in the past but people are now more embracing of eggs (even raising chickens so they have plenty of eggs) and their health benefits.
 Cholesterol is of course the first thing that concerns people about eggs.
 Yes, eggs contain cholesterol, one large egg actually has 200mg cholesterol.
 But there have been studies that show no adverse changes in cardiometabolic markers between high-egg (12 or more than 12 eggs/week) weight loss diet and low-egg (2 or less than 2 eggs/week) weight loss diet among adults with prediabetes or with type 2 diabetes.

 Eggs are a staple among high-protein dieters.
 But protein is not just what eggs are for.
 Eggs contain iron which prevents anemia, vitamin A to maintain healthy skin and eyes, vitamin D to strengthen teeth and bones, vitamin E to boost the immune system, vitamin B12 to keep nerves and blood cells healthy, folate to help maintain new cells, selenium to act as antioxidants, lutein and zeaxanthin for good vision, and choline for brain development and function.
 Like what we said, a nutritional powerhouse!